-- Diagnose poor stopping, noise, vibration, pulling, grabbing, dragging or pulsation concerns; determine necessary action.
+- Diagnose poor stopping, noise, vibration, pulling, grabbing, dragging, or pulsation concerns; determine needed action.

-- Remove and clean caliper assembly; inspect for leaks and damage/wear to caliper housing; determine necessary action.
+- Remove and clean caliper assembly; inspect for leaks, damage, and wear; determine needed action.

-- Clean and inspect caliper mounting and slides/pins for proper operation, wear, and damage; determine necessary action.
+- Inspect caliper mounting and slides/pins for proper operation, wear, and damage; determine needed action.

-- Remove, inspect and replace pads and retaining hardware; determine necessary action.
+- Remove, inspect, and/or replace brake pads and retaining hardware; determine needed action.

-- Lubricate and reinstall caliper, pads, and related hardware; seat pads, and inspect for leaks.
+- Lubricate and reinstall caliper, brake pads, and related hardware; seat brake pads; inspect for leaks.

-- Clean and inspect rotor, measure rotor thickness, thickness variation, and lateral runout; determine necessary action.
+- Clean and inspect rotor and mounting surface; measure rotor thickness, thickness variation, and lateral runout; determine needed action.

-- Refinish rotor on vehicle; measure final rotor thickness and compare with specifications.
+- Refinish rotor on vehicle; measure final rotor thickness and compare with specification.

-- Refinish rotor off vehicle; measure final rotor thickness and compare with specifications.
+- Refinish rotor off vehicle; measure final rotor thickness and compare with specification.

 - Retract and re-adjust caliper piston on an integrated parking brake system.

-- Check brake pad wear indicator; determine necessary action.
+- Check brake pad wear indicator; determine needed action.